yanistazi/version_control_assignment/assignment.md

     # git command used and new list of branches
     ```

- 1. List the current `remote` destination of this assignment repository.
+ 1. List the current `remote` name and hyperlink destination of this assignment repository.

     ```bash
     # your git command and output here